iheartswift/Rainbow/README.md

 ## Sample Projects

-Take a look at [Example Projects](https://github.com/iheartswift/Examples) to get your projects started.
+Take a look at [Example Projects](https://github.com/iheartswift/Examples) Rainbow-Button-Examples to get your projects started.

 ## Features